 Take dexlansoprazole only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

 Dexlansoprazole comes with a Medication Guide.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

 - You may take dexlansoprazole with or without food.

-Swallow the delayed-release capsule whole.
+- Swallow it whole.
 If you cannot swallow the capsule whole, you may open it and pour the medicine into a tablespoon of applesauce.
 Swallow the mixture right away without chewing.
 Do not store the mixed medicine for later use.